icerpc/icerpc-docs/pages/slice/language-reference/grammar.md

 ---
-title: Grammar Specification
+title: Grammar specification
 ---

-This page specifies the grammatical rules that define the structure of a Slice file.
+This page describes the grammar of the Slice language.

-Slice is defined by 3 sub-languages:
+Slice consists of three sub-languages:
 - The core Slice language for defining types and contracts
 - A preprocessing language for conditional compilation
 - A documentation language for describing Slice definitions

-Each of these sub-languages are in turn specified by a set of 2 [Context Free Grammars](https://en.wikipedia.org/wiki/Context-free_grammar).
+Each of these sub-languages are in turn specified by a set of two [context-free grammars](https://en.wikipedia.org/wiki/Context-free_grammar).
-_Lexical grammars_ specify how unicode characters are combined to form basic tokens and _syntactic grammars_ specify how tokens produced by the lexical grammar are combined to form full expressions.
+_Lexical grammars_ specify how Unicode characters are combined to form basic tokens and _syntactic grammars_ specify how tokens produced by the lexical grammar are combined to form full expressions.

 Context free grammars consist of a set of _symbols_ and _productions_.